Arpita-deb/Sales_Data_Analysis/README.md

 * Generate reports and recommendations for improvement and optimization to share with key stakeholders.

 ## Stakeholders:
 These are the people who are interested in the performance, trends, and insights of the sales data, and who can use the analysis to make informed decisions and actions.
-Some of the possible stakeholders for your sales analysis are -
+Some of the possible stakeholders for this analysis are -

 * Sales managers
 * Marketing managers